preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

 }
 ```

-Add a function to update settings data
+Add a new function to handle settings changed event

 ```tsx
 onSettingChanged() {